Katherine Hall Katherine Hall

 THE ISRAELITES CREATE + WORSHIP A GOLDEN CALF

-While Moses is on the mountain, the Israelites melt down their jewelry to build a golden calf.
-Because Moses has been gone for a delayed amount of time, they create something else to worship.
-Even Aaron, the brother of Moses, is guilty of offering sacrifices to the idol.
+While Moses is on the mountain, the Israelites melt down their jewelry to create a golden calf.
+Because Moses is delayed, they turn to something else to worship.
+Aaron, Moses’ brother, is deeply involved.
+He collects the gold, fashions the idol, builds an altar, and leads the people in offering sacrifices.

-God wants to wipe out the Israelites for what they’ve done, but Moses asks God to spare them.
-God tells Moses He will make a great nation out of him, the same promise He made Abraham.
+God is ready to destroy the Israelites for their sin, but Moses pleads with Him to show mercy.
+God tells Moses He will make a great nation out of him, echoing the promise He made to Abraham.

-God sends another plague and thousands of Israelites are killed.
+As a result of their sin, God sends a plague, and thousands of Israelites are killed.

 Read More